Skip to Content

 Elaborate bird cage planter

 Feeling crafty?
-This elaborate bird cage planter combines wooden birds with succulent plants, flowers and leaves for a magnificent display that could be the centerpiece of any sprig garden party.
+This elaborate bird cage planter combines wooden birds with succulent plants, flowers, and leaves for a magnificent display that could be the centerpiece of any spring garden party.

 Elaborate arrangement in a bird cage with birds, succulents and silk leaves and flowers.

-The fine wires of the bird cage does a great job of separating the various sections of the display.
+The fine wires of the bird cage do a great job of separating the various sections of the display.

 Silk flower display in a birdcage

-Use oasis foam in the bottom of a bird cage to attach silk flowers and leaves for a pleasing arrangement.
+Use oasis foam at the bottom of a bird cage to attach silk flowers and leaves for a pleasing arrangement.

 Pretty white bird cage with silk flowers and leaves.